-Just when your supply chain is sailing smoothly, supply chain interruptions become an obstacle and put critical deadlines, business goals, and reputation at risk.
-Worst case scenario, your operations can come to an extended halt.
-However, if you have a crisis management plan that is well exercised using scenarios beforehand, you can restore your supply chain faster.
+Just when your supply chain is sailing smoothly, supply chain interruptions become an obstacle.
+These disruptions put critical deadlines, supply chain continuity, and reputation at risk.
+In the worst-case scenario, your operations can come to an extended halt.
+However, if you have a crisis management plan that is well exercised using scenarios beforehand, your operations bounce back faster.
 Even better, collaborating with dependent suppliers during planning phases can further improve your organization’s ability to recover.

 The pandemic has been very well adapted, but its consequences have eclipsed other risks; not to forget, we have got more supply chain disruption examples caused by trade wars, natural disasters, wars, and other threats remain.
 To be more enlightening, here are 6 broad classifications of risks vulnerable to supply chains:

 Being Proactive and Not Reactive is the Key to Manage Supply Chain Disruptions

 Speed matters, especially when you are combating supply chain interruptions.
 Putting it simply, the faster you react to interruptions, the better you get the hand of your disruptive supply chain perils.
 Ideal risk and crisis management is therefore supported by automation.
 The software warns you of disruptive events in real-time and often in advance before they knock at your office door.

 You learn of threats before the disruption occurs by monitoring risks using intelligence, and data, including suppliers and supply paths, logistic management, trade union activities, weather forecasts, and financial indicators.
 Moreover, casting an eye on shifting consumer behavior patterns may catapult you ahead of your potential competition.